run-my-job/.github/readme.md

 ## Security

-If you discover a vulnerability, please email security@puzl.cloud.
+If you discover a vulnerability, please email security@puzl.cloud

 ---